zenglenn42/inversion-of-control/README.md

 The optional `expansionReducer` prop is key.

 An expansion reducer manages a stateful array of indices which controls the visibility of Accordion items.
-Here's a reducer the allows only one accordion item to be visible at a time:
+Here's a reducer that allows only one accordion item to be visible at a time:

 ```javascript